“Grace and peace be yours in abundance” – 1 Peter 1:2

 Peter isn’t being inconsiderate.
 Rather, he’s pointing them to the reality that it truly is possible to possess “grace and peace” in the middle of “all kinds of various trials.”

 He isn’t just wishing a little dab of grace and peace upon his readers.
-Notice that Peter says “be yours in abundance.”
+Notice that Peter says, “be yours in abundance.”
 The ESV translation says, “be multiplied to you.”
 Peter desires that they experience a multiplication of grace and peace for multiple trials.

 For the abundance of trials in our lives, there is also an abundance of grace and peace.
 It doesn’t mean the trials instantly disappear.
 It means our trials will never outgrow the grace and peace available to us in Jesus Christ.
-It means that we can walk in grace and peace in the imperfect, unresolved, messy problems of life.
+It means we can walk in grace and peace in the imperfect, unresolved, messy problems of life.
 I don’t know about you, but I need to be reminded of this truth over and over again.